 Working with Saudis is also very different.
 You can't jump into a meeting or into someone's office and launch straight into business and expect action.
 Their culture is such that they will want to spend a huge amount of time discussing everything except business first.
 This can be very frustrating if you are not used to it.
 Also, even if they do promise to do something, don't hold your breath waiting!

-Many Saudis feel that lower paid workers are slaves and that non-Muslims and even non-Arabs are sub human!
-I say many and I really do mean many!
-There are some Saudis that will treat you very well, invite you into your homes, introduce you to your families, but these unfortunately are the minority in my experience.
+Many Saudis feel that lower-paid workers are slaves and that non-Muslims and even non-Arabs are sub-human!
+I say many, and I really do mean many!
+There are some Saudis that will treat you very well, invite you into your homes, and introduce you to your families, but these, unfortunately, are the minority in my experience.
 Most will treat you with indifferent respect at the best of times and will rarely be rude towards a westerner.

 I have run a poll on one of my other hubs and have had over 700 people from poorer countries register their information; of those 67% have claimed to have suffered verbal and physical abuse at the hands of Saudis.

 There is a huge labor "black market" in Saudi Arabia, which is on the whole populated by runaway maids, and other workers who have escaped from abusive or non-paying sponsors.
-I have spoken to many maids that have runaway over the years in Saudi and have been horrified by the stories of abuse.
-Many have been locked within homes and physically and sexually abused; many having been raped by their employers.
+I have spoken to many maids that have run away over the years in Saudi and have been horrified by the stories of abuse.
+Many have been locked within homes and physically and sexually abused; many have been raped by their employers.

-But if you report rape you are likely to find yourself either ignored by the local police who will do nothing to a Saudi or you will be the one who is in trouble as having sex outside of marriage or being with a man is illegal!
-There are cases of women who have been raped, being jailed and being whipped for their "crimes."
+But if you report rape, you are likely to find yourself either ignored by the local police, who will do nothing to a Saudi, or you will be the one who is in trouble as having sex outside of marriage or being with a man is illegal!
+There are cases of women who have been raped, jailed and whipped for their "crimes."